About UsFaculty and Staff

 Instructor - Dance

 Jessica has been studying all forms of dance since the age of three.
 She eventually turned her lifelong passion for the art into a career when she began teaching at the Minnesota Conservatory for the Arts in 2006.
 She was a founding member and dancer of the Two Lakes Dance Project in 2010, and in 2014 restaged Plum’s Divine Crazy Quilt for the DRC 40th Anniversary Concert.
 Dienger has created original works for both DRC & DRC.
 Dienger now teaches jazz, hip hop and tap at MCA.
+In 2017 she became a certified PulsePointe Barre Instructor.
 She resides in La Crosse, WI with her husband, Mitch and daughter Elliotte.

 Instructor - Music Composition/ Song Writing